MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 incremental computation.
 The in-memory results are accessible to queries within the cluster, even for queries that do not use the index key(s).

-Although indexes preserve monotonicity information, materialized views do **not**.
-As such, for (indexed or non-indexed) materialized views, results are not monotonic.

 ## Indexes and clusters

 Indexes are local to a cluster.
 Queries in a different cluster cannot use the